What does it cost to hire a ghostwriter?

 Q: What’s the next step after your work is done?

 A: If it’s a book manuscript and you’re seeking a traditional publisher, we recommend you do a search for a literary agent.
 These people can save you a lot of time and effort.
 They know who publishes what and they have existing relationships with publishers.
 And publishers like agents because they bring them quality work.
-Agents take a percentage of whatever deal they get you.
+Agents take a small percentage of whatever deal they get you.
 If it’s a screenplay, you must use an agent.
-Nobody in the film business will talk with you without one for legal reasons.
+Unless you have your own industry contacts, nobody in the film business will talk with you without one for legal reasons.

 Q: The work exceeded my expectations.
 Can I offer the writer a gratuity?